fastify/fastify-kafka/README.md

  ```

 ### API
-This module exposes the following apis:
+This module exposes the following APIs:
 ##### Producer
 - `fastify.kafka.producer`: the producer instance
 - `fastify.kafka.push`: utility to produce a new message